kevinpapst/kimai2-website/v1/apps.md

 layout: page
 title: Applications for Kimai
 description: Application to use Kimai on desktop and mobile
-permalink: /apps/
 ---

-# Applications
+# Applications - Kimai v1

 Thanks to many great developer out there we have several external applications, which allow you to use Kimai on your Desktop and mobile device.
+We hope you can find something that fits your needs!

-Please note, that these apps are not maintained by the Kimai Team.
+Please note that these apps are not maintained by the Kimai Team.

-Have fun with the following list, we hope you can find something that fits your needs!

 * * *